DeterminateSystems/hydra-github-jobsets-generator/README.md

 ### Configuring your repository: inputs

-Then, create a file at `.hydra/inputs.json`, and include all of the Hydra inputs you want in addition to your project's code.
+Then, create a file at `.hydra/inputs.json`, and include all of the other Hydra inputs you want to use.

 For example, if your project depends on Nixpkgs, write the following to `.hydra/inputs.json`: